google/turbinia/docs/user/install-gke-celery.md

   - `./k8s/tools/destroy-celery-gke.sh`
   - **Note this will delete the Turbinia cluster including all processed output and log files as well as associated GCP resources**

+### Networks listed

+The following ports will be exposed as part of deployment:

+- 9200 - To collect Prometheus metrics from the Turbinia endpoints.
+- 8000 - the Turbinia API Service and Web UI.
+- 8080 - the Oauth2 Proxy Service.

 ## Making requests local to the cluster

 If you have not set up external access to Turbinia, you can make a request through the following steps.